Skip to main content

 Requirements: Students who are invited and choose to attend the program must:

-2. Follow the instructions provided to you by your Resolution Officer found in your outcome letter.
+1. Follow the instructions provided to the student by their resolution officer found in their letter.

-3. Successfully complete all steps related to the program.
+3. Successfully complete all steps related to the program or outcomes assigned.

 The Blueprint Program is another alternative to the Student Conduct System for cases the Director of CS&C determines to have a higher educational impact through mediation, community restoration initiatives, or behavioral counseling services.
 This program comes as an invitation in cases where the original report to CS&C met the criteria for participation and was approved by the Director of CS&C. In order to be invited to participate in the Blueprint Program, the original report must meet the following criteria and be approved by the Director of CS&C: